Film Review – Boyhood (2014)

 What I Liked

 Before I rail too hard on Boyhood, I must get it across that Boyhood is certainly not without its merits.
-The film showcases two stellar performances from Ethan Hawke and Patricia Arquette (who would go on to win the Oscar for best supporting actress) who perfectly display the strained relationship of a divorce and what is then required to raise children effectively in such an environment.
+The film showcases two stellar performances from Ethan Hawke and Patricia Arquette (who would go on to win the Oscar for best supporting actress).
+They perfectly display the strained relationship of a divorce.
 Their interactions feel incredibly lifelike, a characteristic that director Richard Linklater was obviously attempting to emulate.

 What I Didn’t Like…Continued

 However, what Linklater is really trying to do with Boyhood is show a “slice of life.”
-Each event that occurs within the film, whether they’re seemingly important or irrelevant, is meant to explain why and how Mason becomes the person he grows into by the end of the film.
-The way Linklater attempts to go about this very original (which can certainly be commended) but ultimately void of any emotion necessary for the viewer to become captivated by Mason’s life story.
+Each event is meant to explain how Mason grows up.
+The way Linklater films Boyhood is very original.
+Ultimately, however, it’s void of any emotion necessary for the viewer to become captivated.

-Take 2016’s Moonlight (you can read my full review here) which has a similar film construction to Boyhood.
-There is absolutely nothing “Hollywoodized” about Moonlight in that it feels incredibly authentic as you watch the main character, Chiron, grow up before your eyes.
+Take 2016’s Moonlight which has a similar film construction to Boyhood.
+There is absolutely nothing “Hollywoodized” about Moonlight.
+It feels incredibly authentic as you watch the main character, Chiron, grow up before your eyes.
 Boyhood attempts to have a similar effect.
-The main difference, however, is that Moonlight creates realistic dialogue and scene composition with a great emotional edge while Boyhood fails.
+The main difference, however, is that Moonlight creates realistic dialogue and scene composition with a great emotional edge.
 Linklater is so concerned with making Boyhood a movie about life and its uniformity that each moment with Mason feels largely uneventful and without heart.

-Kenneth Turan from the Los Angeles Times sums up Boyhood the best by saying that Boyhood is “a film that whose animating idea is more interesting than its actual satisfactions.”
-Once you get past the fact that Boyhood took twelve to create, is there much to remember this film for?
+Kenneth Turan from the Los Angeles Times sums up Boyhood.
+He exclaimed that Boyhood “a film that whose animating idea is more interesting than its actual satisfactions.”
+Once you get past the fact that Boyhood took twelve years to create, is there much to remember this film for?
 I certainly don’t think so.
 Boyhood is more or less a hollow movie that lacks stirring dialogue and heartwarming character beats.

-I’m not claiming Boyhood is bad movie, because it most certainly is not, but the idea of it being a modern day classic should definitely be reconsidered.
-Boyhood gets a C+.
-Film is incredibly subjective so don’t be afraid to dislike a widely praised piece of work.
+I’m not claiming Boyhood is bad movie.
+However, its lofty praise needs further consideration.
+It gets a C+.
+Film is incredibly subjective.
+Don’t be afraid to dislike a widely praised piece of work.

 Thanks for reading!
 Have you seen Boyhood?
 What’s a movie that you can’t stand that people seem to love?
-Respond to the poll and comment down below to make your thoughts heard!
+Comment down below to make your thoughts heard!

 If you enjoyed this article, please feel free to like, share, and subscribe!